 Conclusion

-Before investing in mutual funds in India, especially debt funds, evaluating factors like investment horizon, liquidity needs, risk tolerance and expected returns helps identify suitable short-term and long-term funds.
+Before investing in mutual funds in India, especially debt funds, evaluating factors like investment horizon, liquidity needs, risk tolerance, and expected returns helps identify suitable short-term and long-term funds.
 Aligning investments with changing financial priorities ensures debt funds contribute effectively to achieving your financial objectives.
-Periodic reviews and portfolio rebalancing helps maintain the alignment over time.
+Periodic reviews and portfolio rebalancing help maintain the alignment over time.